 MIA May 13, 1944

-On May 12, 1944 one of seven PV-1 Venturas that took off from Attu Airfield (Casco Field) on Attu at between 9:46pm-10:00pm on the squadron's first night photographic and bombing mission against Shimushu in the Kurlie Islands.
+On May 12, 1944 between 9:46pm-10:00pm took off from Attu Airfield (Casco Field) piloted by Lt.
+Hardy V. Logan Jr. as one of seven PV-1 Venturas from Bombing Squadron 135's first night photographic and bombing mission against Shimushu in the Kurlie Islands.
 Each bomber was armed with a single 500 pound incendiary cluster bomb, twelve 20 pound fragmentation bombs, two 500 pound general purpose bombs and two M46 photo flash bombs with thirty-one second delay fuses.
 Weather inbound to the target was clear.

 Thirty minutes into the flight, one PV-1 Ventura aborted the mission due to radio-radar problems and returned to base.
 Three others failed to locate Paramushiro or Shimushu and returned to base.
 The other three PV-1 Venturas including this aircraft reached the target area on May 13, 1944 at 3:00am and encountered enemy searchlights and heavy, accurate anti-aircraft fire.
 The two surviving Venturas dropped their bombs and made a photographic pass over Shimushu before turning back to base.
 One of the surviving Venturas reported the Japanese were jamming their LORAN navigation systems.